Latest Reviews

 Best Songs: Walking Wounded, Demons, Glass Blown Heart, Souvenirs Of Your Betrayal

-I haven't listened to Finland's Hexvessel before, but a quick bit of background digging tells me that they began life as a psychedelic rock act and feature the UK's Kvohst on guitar and vocals.
+I hadn't listened to Finland's Hexvessel before, but a quick bit of background digging tells me that they began life as a psychedelic rock act and feature the UK's Kvohst on guitar and vocals.
 They have travelled a fair way from those beginnings because this, their seventh full-length, is undoubtedly a metal album, but one that isn't easy to pigeonhole and which weaves together a number of disparate influences into a very modern-sounding record.
-There are certainly doom metal elements present, particularly of the more -gazey, post-metally type, but that is a long way from the full story here.
+There are certainly doom metal elements present, particularly of the more gazey, post-metal type, but that is a long way from the full story here.

 Beginning with a short, wistful piano intro, fittingly titled "Opening", which segues seamlessly into a very nice melody and the opener proper, "Sapphire Zephyrs", it becomes apparent that we are dealing with a crew who know a little bit about decent songwriting and musical transitions.
 The track's initial wistfulness is soon usurped by black metal-derived blasting, but with atypically clean vocals which allow it to maintain its overridingly mournful atmosphere.
-During its eight minutes the track takes a number of turns with changes in tempo and delivery, yet still sounds exceedingly coherent and consistent, surely the hallmark of good songwriting.
-This approach is the band's modus operandi for the album as a whole which makes it feel quite progressive, especially on the longer tracks, whilst the post-metally, -gazey elements infuse it with it's doomy and melancholy atmosphere.
-The production is very clean and allows all the band members contributions to be heard perfectly well, with drums, bass and keys all clearly represented.
+During its eight minutes the track takes a number of turns with changes in tempo and delivery, yet it still sounds exceedingly coherent and consistent, the hallmark of skillful songwriting.
+This approach is the band's modus operandi for the album as a whole which makes it feel quite progressive, especially on the longer tracks, whilst the post-metal, doomgaze elements infuse it with its suitably melancholic atmosphere.
+The production is very clean and allows all the band members contributions to be heard perfectly with the drums, bass and keys all clearly defined within the overall sound.

 All-in-all I enjoyed this, it features some really nice melodies which resonated with me quite deeply and, as I said earlier, the songwriting is top-knotch.
-It isn't the heaviest album you will hear this year, but it isn't trying to be.
-It succeeds in it's atmosphere-building, which feels consistent throughout and it's skillful pulling together of its various component influences into a coherent whole is impressive, be it doom, black metal, post-punk or whatever else they throw into this witch's magical brew.
+It isn't the heaviest album you will hear this year, but then again it isn't trying to be.
+The band succeed in their atmosphere-building, which feels consistent throughout and the skillful pulling together of its various component influences into a coherent whole is impressive, be it doom, black metal, post-punk or whatever else they throw into this witch's magical brew.
+Ultimately this is a fine addition to a relatively modern branch of post-doom metal.

 For an album that is forty-minutes long, Mass V sub-consciously plays as an EP in my head as the run time appears to go much quicker than that over the four songs on the album.
 I am not entirely sure if this is because I lose presence with it on too frequent a basis, but even under a few critical listens the effect is the same.
 My overarching impression from my first few listens has been that the balance of styles is well executed.
 Amenra drop pure doom riffs seemingly from out of nowhere, whilst constructing with studious detail post-metal passages that ease between more sludge-driven moments, still retaining the overall sense of unease in the process of the ebb and flow.